tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 ## Adding Traits

 Much of the time, you can get away with using your baseline factories.
-If you need to test some specific functionality that is impacted by a particular attribute, you can build an instance of your factory with that attribute directly in your test.
+If you need to test some specific functionality that is affected by a particular attribute, you can build an instance of your factory with that attribute set directly in your test.
 For example, maybe we need to test how we calculate crop factor.
 Since the crop factor is a [calculation that is based on the frame size](https://shuttermuse.com/calculate-cameras-crop-factor/), we could create factories with various frame sizes:

 ```ruby